Large Process Models: A Vision for Business Process Management in the Age of Generative AI: Motivation

-However, even though a mature technology ecosystem of business process execution engines exists, the direct deployment of traditional process models for execution has remained a niche approach to process automation.
-An industry assumption is that the level of business experts' technology literacy and maintenance effort required for model-driven development is so high that only very large and mature organizations can benefit from it, and typically only in the most business-critical parts of their operations; for others, standard software or traditional custom development remain more viable.
-Thus, similarly to the natural language case, the dream of a perfect symbolic model remains an ambition that is rarely achievable.
-The following two examples highlight this issue and exemplify two vastly different BPM scenarios (highly customized and largely standardized processes): \begin{description} \item[Compliance checking process capabilities for the finance domain.]
-Large financial institutions typically want to be in full control of their business process specification and execution and hence apply model-driven development stacks with open source or self-built business process and rules execution engines, utilizing modeling notations such as BPMN and DMN.
-A key use case within the domain is ensuring regulatory compliance while maximizing business agility.
-However, the model and rule bases needed for executing the corresponding checks and integrating them into core business operations are very large and the maintenance effort is immense.
-Symbolic models and rules are, even if correct from a ``logical'' perspective (\emph{object-level}), prone to be dated, inconsistent, or incorrectly modeled from a domain perspective (\emph{meta-level}).
-Hence, substantial human effort, as well as very particular expertise at the intersection of technology and the specific business domain, is required for maintenance and continuous improvement. \item[Generic purchase-to-pay process capabilities.]
-Enterprise software vendors scale generic purchase-to-pay (procurement) process capabilities across thousands of organizations using standard software.
-Changing and customizing the software is often effortful and introduces risks of unintended side effects that need to be mitigated.
-Hence, the degree of customization needs to be a carefully deliberated trade-off.
-Making the right decision about the scale and direction of customization requires digging into data and knowledge silos; the available data typically tells only a part of the story, and the most useful knowledge is typically distributed across different sources, hard to find, and not available in a machine interpretable format. \end{description} At the same time, the utilization of traditional statistics- and ML-based approaches (non-GPT methods) in a BPM context poses substantial challenges, in particular due to the following key issues: \begin{itemize} \item BPM is knowledge-intense and classical statistical inference approaches struggle with the utilization of organizational knowledge, in particular considering that this knowledge is typically not available in a structured, well-maintained and easy-to-process form. \item Deep learning approaches that require training neural networks from scratch are extremely costly to scale; training for a particular organization context is often not feasible given that business processes typically drift with time, and continuous re-training is required. \item Reinforcement learning approaches that can potentially further systematize and partly automate the continuous improvement of business processes~\cite{DBLP:journals/is/SatyalWPCM19} depend on knowledge for checks and balances.
+At the same time, the utilization of traditional statistics- and ML-based approaches (non-GPT methods) in a BPM context poses substantial challenges, in particular due to the following key issues: \begin{itemize} \item BPM is knowledge-intense and classical statistical inference approaches struggle with the utilization of organizational knowledge, in particular considering that this knowledge is typically not available in a structured, well-maintained and easy-to-process form. \item Deep learning approaches that require training neural networks from scratch are extremely costly to scale; training for a particular organizational context is often not feasible given that business processes typically drift with time, and continuous re-training is required. \item Reinforcement learning approaches that can potentially further systematize and partly automate the continuous improvement of business processes~\cite{DBLP:journals/is/SatyalWPCM19} depend on knowledge for checks and balances.
 Learning by action comes at a cost, in particular in scenarios where the distribution of utility generated by rewards is time sensitive: in a BPM context, bad rewards tend to come in late, e.g., in the long tail of process instances that eventually turn out to not terminate as intended. \end{itemize} Consequently, the collection of knowledge and data across processes, organizations, industry verticals, and process variants in an LPM in the broader sense can enable a substantial step forward: instead of relying on one specific, yet simplistic and incomplete model, all models are utilized to the extent they are useful in order to manage a particular process (or variant or instance thereof).